 General Academics and Research

 Areas of specialty could vary across the entire spectrum of criminal justice from corrections to forensic psychology to looking at systems of law and more.
-As an academic or researcher, professionals might write or influence laws and legislation, testify as expert witnesses or consult with law enforcement agencies as well as doing research that contributes to the overall body of criminal justice knowledge.
+As an academic or researcher, professionals might write or influence laws and legislation, testify as expert witnesses or consult with law enforcement agencies as well as do research that contributes to the overall body of criminal justice knowledge.
 A combination of experience in the field and advanced degrees is the best background for teaching criminal justice at a university level.

 A career combining academic administration and criminal justice would most likely result in a professional with a master’s or doctoral degree taking a position such as dean or department head of a university’s criminal justice department.
 The most effective preparation for such an experience would probably be a combination of academic and professional experience in the field of criminal justice since criminal justice is an area like law or business in which practical “real-world” experience is important.

-Criminal justice professionals in academic administration would work for colleges, universities and trade schools with faculty and students developing academic policy and programs within the school of criminal justice, managing budgets, selecting faculty and more.
+Criminal justice professionals in academic administration would work for colleges, universities, and trade schools with faculty and students developing academic policy and programs within the school of criminal justice, managing budgets, selecting faculty, and more.
 Specific duties would depend on the size of the school among other factors.
 The median wage for academic administration professionals was around $80,000 in 2010.

 A professional who works in law enforcement to help solve crimes is commonly referred to as a criminal investigator.
-These types of professionals do much more than investigate crime scenes.
+These types of professionals do much more than investigating crime scenes.
 They also help detain suspects as well as help prevent further crimes from taking place.
 Some professionals who go into this line of work carry out their duties covertly.
 These types of professionals install surveillance devices as well as wear different types of disguises so they can find out pertinent information relating to the people or organizations that they are investigating.

 Almost all professionals who work in criminal investigation hold some type of degree.
 Many employers of criminal investigators prefer for the professionals to hold a bachelor’s degree; however, many also prefer a master’s degree.
-People who have previous experience in the military or with law enforcement make for excellent candidates for those people wanting to become a criminal investigator.
+People who have previous experience in the military or with law enforcement make for excellent candidates for those people wanting to become criminal investigators.